moeidsaleem/Corona-map-project/readme.md

 ### Contribute

-Please contribute so that i can make this project more awesome.!
+Please contribute so that i can make this project more awesome.